-Rewarding hard work is one of the most effective ways to engage remote workers and improve company culture.
-These company rewards could include career coaching and professional development opportunities or financial benefits such as bonuses and gift cards.
+Rewarding hard work is one of the best ways to engage remote employees and improve company culture.
+Company rewards could include career coaching and professional development opportunities or financial benefits such as bonuses and gift cards.
 Managers can conduct a quick survey to determine which rewards are most desired among the group.

 Financial incentives are not the only benefits remote workers are looking for in a job.
 Recognition among colleagues can have a long-term impact on employee engagement and job satisfaction.
 This means leaders need to go out of their way to notice and acknowledge when an employee makes a positive contribution.
 Public recognition during a company-wide meeting is a great way to celebrate achievements that impact the business as a whole and give workers a sense of belonging.

 With the rise of home offices, digital platforms and applications have come a long way in keeping remote employees engaged, even if teams are scattered in different time zones.
 When looking for the right communication and collaboration channel, consider what features will be most beneficial to your specific needs.
 Remember that no matter how good your remote work platform is, your employees still need to be trained to use it to be productive and feel engaged.